qwiklabs-04/horizon-sdv/docs/workloads/openbsw/environment/docker_image_template.md

 ### `IMAGE_TAG`

 This is the tag that will be applied when the container image is pushed to the registry.
-For the current release we simply use `latest` because all pipelines that depend on this container image are using `latest`.
+The default value is defined by the `Seed Workloads` pipeline job.
+Users may override to provide a unique tag that describes the Linux distribution and tool chain versions.

 ### `NO_PUSH`

 Build the container image but don't push to the registry.

+### `ARM_TOOLCHAIN_URL`

+User may override the default ARM GNU toolchain that will be installed in the Docker image and used for builds.
+Available toolchains are provided under [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).

+### `CLANG_TOOLS_URL`

+URL of the CLANG tools to install in the Docker image.

+### `CMAKE_URL`

+URL of the CMAKE shell script to install in the Docker image.

+### `LINUX_DISTRIBUTION`

+Define the Linux Distribution to create the Docker image from.
+Values must be supported by the Dockerfile `FROM` instruction.

+### `NODEJS_VERSION`

+The NodeJS version to install in the Docker image.
+This is required in order to use MTK Connect with the container.

+### `TREEFMT_URL`

+URL of the treefmt tools to install in the Docker image.

 ## SYSTEM VARIABLES <a name="system-variables"></a>